arachne-framework/factui/README.md

 Q. OMG it's full of macros.
 WHY!?
 A. That's why it's fast.
 The ClojureScript version of Clara uses macros to build its RETE network at compile-time, so anything built on top of Clara needs to use macros as well.

+Q. Will I run into performance issues?
+A. Maybe.
+It depends on what rules you write, and how complex the queries for your components are.
+FactUI easily supports tens of thousands of facts and thousands of simple rules and components.
+But it's certainly possible to write just a few complex rules, or rules that interact in unexpected ways, which will cause your performance to tank.

+Q. The library seems a little bit memory-hungry...
+A. Yup, it sure is.
+Sorry.
+The RETE algorithm fundamentally works by trading of memory usage to increase speed.
+Know your limits, do some benchmarks.

-Q. Can I dynamically generate rules!?
+Q. Can I dynamically generate rules!?!!
-A. No. Put down the pipe and embrace the fact that UI applications have to stop being abstract, at some point.
+A. No. Put down the pipe and embrace the fact that UI applications have to stop being abstract at some point.